MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 3. Select **Save**.

 >[!Note]
->You cannot assign multiple agents to a group at the same time.
+>You can assign multiple agents to a group.
+However, you cannot assign the same agent to more than one group at this time.